BushmanLab/makeUCSCHubFromBedFiles/README.md

-# makeUCSCHubFromBedFiles
+### makeUCSCHubFromBedFiles
-make customer UCSC genome browser hub from bed files
+This script make a folder for the UCSC genome browser costomer hub from a batch of bed files and a description csv file.